The Beginner’s Guide to Tempo Run Training

 I always remind my runners that mileage isn’t the only thing that matters in training.
 Cross-training is an often-overlooked piece of the puzzle, but it’s crucial for improving your overall fitness and preventing injury.

-After a couple of seasons of struggling with minor injuries, I started incorporating cross-training into my routine—think swimming, cycling, strength training, or even yoga.
+After dealing with a few injuries, I added cross-training to my routine—think swimming, cycling, strength training, or even yoga.
 These activities help build your aerobic fitness while giving your legs a break from the pounding of running.

-For runners, strength training is particularly important.
+Strength training is especially helpful for runners..
 It helps to correct imbalances, improve posture, and make you a more efficient runner.

 I’ve found that two weekly strength sessions—focusing on core, glutes, and leg muscles—have made me a stronger runner overall.